selenashe/voxel_clustering/README.md

 - Frontal syntax hints (S>J in IFG/IFGorb) are "so weak" we were unsure whether to read into them.
 - Because K-means keys on Euclidean distance, several "clusters" may simply be amplitude bands of one underlying population — the central unresolved methodological worry, reinforced by normalization failing to collapse them.
 - AntTemp's selective contribution to low-responding clusters may reflect **signal dropout** in anterior temporal cortex rather than a functional property — raised for both SWJN and SyntCat.
+- The SyntCat FW-selectivity result is from a **single K=3 run on a subject set flagged as noisy**; treat it as a promising lead to validate (split-half, RH fROIs, K robustness), not a settled finding.

 ---